Compare Crypto Cards

 Digital Nomads and Frequent Travelers

-Your priority: Zero foreign exchange fees (the real kind, not the advertised kind).
-If you spend $30,000/year internationally, a card with genuine 0% FX saves you $180-270/year compared to competitors with hidden 0.6-0.9% Visa/Mastercard markups.
+Your priority: zero foreign exchange fees, the real kind, not the advertised kind.
+If you spend $30,000/year internationally, a card with genuine 0% FX saves you $180-270/year compared to competitors with hidden 0.6-0.9% exchange-rate markups.

-Look for: "Best for Travelers" label in our comparisons.
+Look for the "Best for Travelers" label in our comparisons.
 This flags cards that combine 0% FX fees with multi-region availability.
-Bonus points if the card supports multi-currency balances, letting you pre-convert to local currency at mid-market rates before your trip, then spend with zero conversion fees.
+Bonus points if the card supports multi-currency balances, letting you pre-convert at mid-market rates before your trip.

-Red flag: Cards available only in one region (e.g., "US only").
-You want global acceptance, ideally with both virtual card (for immediate use) and physical card (for merchants that don't accept mobile payments).
+Red flag: cards available only in one region.
+You want global acceptance, ideally with both virtual card support for immediate use and a physical card for merchants that do not accept mobile payments.

 Cashback Maximizers

-Your priority: Highest percentage rewards, but only if the math actually works.
-A card offering 8% cashback that requires staking $17,000 in exchange tokens needs careful analysis:
+Your priority: highest percentage rewards, but only if the math actually works.
+A card offering 8% rewards that requires staking $17,000 in exchange tokens needs careful analysis:

 - Token staking risk: If token drops 30%, your $17,000 stake loses $5,100